Code-Institute-Submissions/Akragas/README.md

 ## Features

 - ### Header Section - allows user to see site identity and concept via iconography.
-(Will hide icon on mobiles)
 - ### Navigation Section - allows user to navigate to different sections / features
 - ### Hero-Home Section - captures user's attention and conveys subject matter using compelling images and quote
 - ### About Section - shows user the 3d model recreation video, conveys a summary of topic and includes another interesting quote